jessepav/libgdx-wiki-old/Gradle-on-the-Commandline.md

 ### Packaging for iOS
 `gradlew ios:createIPA`

 This will create an IPA in the `ios/build/robovm` folder that you distribute to the Apple App Store.
-You can follow Apple's guide on [app store distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)
+To upload your app you will need to use the application loader within XCode (Xode->Open Developer Tool->Application loader) You can follow Apple's guide on [app store distribution](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html)

+Note: as of iOS 11 instead of simply adding your icons into your data folder within your iOS project you need to include an asset Catalog.
+If you do not include one, you can still submit your app but later you receive the following message:
+> Dear developer,

+> We have discovered one or more issues with your recent delivery for "".
+To process your delivery, the following issues must be corrected: Missing Info.plist value - A value for the Info.plist key CFBundleIconName is missing in the bundle ''.
+Apps that provide icons in the asset catalog must also provide this Info.plist key.
+For more information see http://help.apple.com/xcode/mac/current/#/dev10510b1f7.
+Once these issues have been corrected, you can then redeliver the corrected binary.
+Regards, The App Store team

+To fix this, follow these [instructions to include an asset catalog](https://github.com/MobiVM/robovm/wiki/Howto-Create-an-Asset-Catalog-for-XCode-9-Appstore-Submission%3F):

 ### Packaging for the Web
 `gradlew html:dist`